SAP/ui5-webcomponents/docs/6-contributing/01-development-workflow.md

-# General Development Workflow
+# Development Workflow

-This document aims to explain the steps component developers would have to perform on daily basis from forking the project to merging a change, emphasising on the Github workflow.
+This article explains the daily development workflow for component developers: from forking to merging changes.

 ## 1. Fork the UI5 Web Components repository.